bblhd/texi/README.md

 to change the selection.
 You can also move the cursor by clicking on text, and change the selection by releasing somewhere else.
-You can save changes by pressing `ctrl + s`, copy with `ctrl + c`, and paste with `ctrl + c`.
+You can save changes by pressing `ctrl + s`, copy with `ctrl + c`, cut with `ctrl + x`, and paste with `ctrl + v`.

 ### Problems/caveats
-- Pasting works fine, although copying is mostly broken, save for within texi and a select few programs.
 - When the screen redraws, there is some degree of flickering, hopefully not too much.
 - texi lacks undo functionality, although this is not a bug.

 ## Installing